-The Company is tax resident in Cyprus.
-The principal activities of BOC PCL and its subsidiary companies (the BOC Group) involve the provision of banking, financial services, insurance services and management and disposal of property predominately acquired in exchange of debt.
+Bank of Cyprus Public Company Limited (the Company) is the holding company of the Bank of Cyprus Group (the Group).
+The principal activities of the Company and its subsidiary companies involve the provision of banking, financial services, insurance services and management and disposal of property predominately acquired in exchange of debt.